 This major objective ensures the program remains focused on a risk management strategy to identify risks, control them, and to further reduce them as feasible.
-Identified risks associated with the program include: (1) radiation exposure, (2) contact with surfaces contaminated with radioactive material, (3) exposure to toxic materials resulting from the release of UF6 and/or reaction products, (4) standard industrial hazards, and (5) an environmental insult caused by the release of UF6 and/or reaction products.
+Identified risks associated with the system used to meet the program mission include: (1) radiation exposure, (2) contact with surfaces contaminated with radioactive material, (3) exposure to toxic materials resulting from the release of UF_6 and/or reaction products, (4) standard industrial hazards, and (5) an environmental insult caused by the release of UF_6 and/or reaction products.

-$DUF_6$ contained in cylinders presents a low radiation risk.
+DUF6 contained in cylinders presents a low radiation risk.
 Dose rates are estimated to be 2 mrem per hour at a distance of 1 foot from cylinders and 0.5 mrem per hour for persons performing general cylinder yard work.
 The remaining risks associated with the UF6 Cylinder Program are related to the release of cylinder contents.
 Therefore, the primary focus of the program is to minimize risk by maintaining the containment integrity of the cylinders.

 As stated in the mission, the program strives for safe operations.
 In order to prepare for, establish, and conduct operations the associated risks to personnel, the public and the environment must be articulated.
-These risks are a product of the hazards within the program and the probability they will materialize.
+These risks are a product of the hazards within the system and the probability they will materialize.
 After the hazards are identified and risks are evaluated, determining the initiating events and consequences, measures are established to lesson the likelihood of occurrence.
 In addition, mitigative measures are also pursued to minimize consequences.
 These defensive measures can be in the form of design, engineering, and/or administrative controls.
 A graded approach to implementing defensive measures is taken to combat the severity of the risk recognizing design and engineering controls can provide greater assurance for protecting against initiating events and consequences.

-3.4.2 Mitigate Deterioration of Cylinders
+3.4.2 Achieve and Maintain Cylinder Integrity